GroovinChip/reactjs_apps/apps/todo_app/README.md

 This application was created with `npx nano-react-app`.

 ## Post-coding notes:

 - I decided to approach this project by creating a `/components` directory and creating really basic boilerplate components (literally just an empty component definition and an export) to start myself off.
 This proved to be a good approach because it allowed me to quickly architect the app.
 - After getting basic functionality working (adding items to the list) I was stuck with state problems.
 I decided to move back working to class components to solve this problem, and I had success.
+- After achieving full functionality I decided to try and make the app look nice.
+I used the `material-ui` to do this, a library which generally annoys me, but I love material design so I decided to go for it anyway.
+I definitely learned more about the library with this project than I have from others in the past.